samaratrilling/hugo101/content/post/my-first-post.md

 ﻿---
-title: "My first post"
+title: "What a fun test post"
 date: 2019-03-18T07:13:19+01:00
 draft: false
 tags: ["first post"]
-categories: ["hugo", "base16"]
+categories: ["hugo", "personal-web"]
 ---

 Hello there, this is my first post!